-What is really happening is the president is signed into his Google account and he follows the competitor’s company not that of his own company.
-This Google connection is pushing the competitor content up since Google assumes it must be of interest to him.
-Because the president visits his competitor website a lot it is distorting results.
+What is really happening is the president follows the competitor’s company, and not that of his own company.
+This Google connection is pushing the competitor up since Google assumes it must be of interest to him.
+Because the president visits his competitor’s website a lot it distorts the results.

-In actuality, his own website has a higher rank for many terms but he isn’t seeing it due to the personalisation of his results.
+His own website may have a higher rank for many terms but he isn’t seeing this due to personalisation.